FCollaPi/p2-datasci4health/README.md

 In a similar fashion, the total absence of false positives for all the matrixes in the first trial was alone a motive to raise suspicion.

+The value 0 represents not dead (no death date is present in the Patients table) and 1 represents dead.

 ######  Tree
 |   0  |   0  |   1  |   Σ  |
 | ---: | ---: | ---: | ---: |